European shares start quarter with gains after PMI boost

 * Spanish, Italian shares hit highest since 2010 after PMIs

-* Barry Callebaut up 8 pct after posting strong results (Adds quote, details)
+* Barry Callebaut up 8 pct after posting strong results (Adds detail, quote)

-LONDON, April 1 European shares started the quarter with gains on Wednesday, after data showed manufacturing activity across the euro zone accelerated faster than previously estimated last month.
+LONDON/PARIS, April 1 European shares reversed early losses after the first major data of the new quarter showed manufacturing activity across the euro zone accelerated faster than previously thought last month.

-Markit's final March manufacturing Purchasing Managers' Index (PMI) reached a 10-month high of 52.2, beating a preliminary reading of 51.9 to provide another sign the bloc's economy is recovering.
+Markit's final March manufacturing Purchasing Managers' Index (PMI) was at a 10-month high of 52.2, beating a preliminary reading of 51.9, adding to signs the bloc's economy is recovering.

-The bullish PMI readings helped Spain's IBEX rise 0.6 percent and Italy's FTSE MIB gain 1 percent.
-Each touched its highest level since 2010.

-Banks were the biggest winners, with the STOXX Europe 600 banks sub-index up 1.1 percent.
-Spanish banks Popular , Banco de Sabadell and Bankia rose 2.1 to 2.8 percent.

-Italy's online fashion retailer Yoox rose 8.3 percent after various banks raised their target prices following reports of a merger deal with Net-A-Porter.
-The stock has risen 32 percent this week since Reuters reported the retailers were in talks.
+After Chinese data rattled markets on Wednesday, German manufacturing PMIs beat a preliminary reading and French data showed a less severe contraction than first estimated.

+Spanish and Italian PMIs helped both national blue-chip indexes up 1 percent, hitting their highest levels since 2010.

-Shares in Swiss chocolate maker Barry Callebaut surged 7.7 percent after it reported higher half-year sales and profits, as cost cuts helped counter the impact of the surging Swiss franc.
-It also confirmed its mid-term targets, subject to currency swings.
+Shares in Swiss chocolate maker Barry Callebaut surged 7.9 percent after it reported higher half-year sales and profits, as cost cuts helped counter the impact of the surging Swiss franc.
+It also confirmed its mid-term targets subject to currency swings.

-The FTSEurofirst 300's biggest decline was by Fortum .
-Its shares fell 6.2 percent as it traded "ex-dividend" without entitlement to the latest payout and was also cut to "underperform" from "neutral" by Macquarie.
+The FTSEurofirst 300's top faller was Fortum, down 7 percent as it traded "ex-dividend" without entitlement to the latest payout and was also cut to "underperform" from "neutral" by Macquarie.

 Europe bourses in 2015: link.reuters.com/pap87v